Log in

 If you use an app that doesn't have a Zapier integration, there's another option: webhooks.
 If your app has webhook functionality, you can use Webhooks by Zapier to connect it to Airtable.

-This article was originally written by Nick Moore in August 2020.
-It was updated in January 2022 by Krystina Martinez and most recently updated in July 2022.
+This article was originally written by Nick Moore in August 2020, with recent contributions from Krystina Martinez.
+It was most recently updated in May 2024 by Elena Alston.